 The Company disaggregates its revenue from different types of contracts with customers by principal product categories, as the Company believes it best depicts the nature, amount, timing and uncertainty of its revenue and cash flows.
-See Note 19 to our Consolidated Financial Statements included elsewhere in this Annual Report for product revenues by segment.
+See Note 19 for product revenues by segment.